Healthy Kids Q&A

 Determining the relationship between testosterone and food intake in young boys

 Studies have shown a significant decline in testosterone level in adult males following high glucose consumption.
 However, a similar effect among adolescent males has yet to be determined.
 There is also a lack of understanding about the effects of testosterone level on a young boy’s appetite and food intake.
-Alexander Schwartz, a fourth year PhD candidate at the University of Toronto, describes the research he’s conducting under the supervision of Dr. Harvey Anderson, executive director of the Centre for Child Nutrition and Health.
+Alexander Schwartz, a fourth year PhD candidate at the University of Toronto, describes the research he’s conducting under the supervision of Dr. Harvey Anderson.

-Centre for Child Nutrition and Health: One of the assumptions many people make about young boys is that they have large appetites, which only increase the closer they get to the age of puberty.
+The Joannah & Brian Lawson Centre for Child Nutrition: One of the assumptions many people make about young boys is that they have large appetites, which only increase the closer they get to the age of puberty.
 However, your research seems to be challenging this thinking.

 Alexander Schwartz: The traditional assumption with testosterone and food intake is that an increase in this particular hormone’s level leads to an increase in appetite and so, food intake.
 And that’s a fair assumption based on what we’ve seen so far, but the truth is there really isn’t a lot of evidence-based information to support it.